New Maintenance of Certification (MOC) Requirements for PCPs

-, is a performance improvement (PI) continuing medical education initiative aiming to increase pneumococcal and influenza vaccination rates, thereby reducing the risk of outbreaks, serious illness, hospitalization, and death, as well as reducing direct medical costs of adult patients.
-It has been designed to support learning through a structured three-stage activity and is aligned with the QA goals of improving quality and consistency of care.
+Improving Adult Vaccination Practices, is a performance improvement (PI) continuing medical education initiative aiming to increase pneumococcal and influenza vaccination rates, thereby reducing the risk of outbreaks, serious illness, hospitalization, and death, as well as reducing direct medical costs of adult patients.

 The activity has been designed to support learning through a structured three-stage activity: